ErrorNoInternet/disnake-paginator/README.md

 # disnake-paginator
-A module containing paginators for disnake
+A Python library containing paginators for disnake

 ## Installation
 ```